 "SP" - is just a letter SP.
 It’s there in the beginning of each file to quickly identify that we are dealing with our file or not.
 "File version" - 1 byte field for identifying file version in case in future versions of Stingle Photos file format will change.
 "FileID" - Unique 32 byte number identifying each file.
 It’s only purpose is to match encrypted files with their encrypted thumbnail versions both locally and on the cloud.
+This is randomly generated value using libsodium's pseudo random number generator.
 "Encrypted header length" - 4 byte field for identifying how many bytes encrypted header is.
 Encrypted header - Encrypted header stores decryption key for data alongside with other metadata.
 It’s length is mentioned in the last field.
 "Encrypted header" - Encrypted header stores decryption key for data alongside with other metadata.
 It’s length is mentioned in the last field.
 "Encrypted data" - Encrypted file contents.

 Using user’s private key app decrypts encrypted header and its contents are the following: